leokhachatorians/cortez/README.md

 * Allow option to enable/disable colors
 * Settings for verbose or regular error messages
 * Tackle the behemoth that is terminal display of SoundCloud
+* Anything and everything else I can think of